French Open 2018: Grigor Dimitrov ends Egyptian lucky loser Mohamed Safwat’s unexpected Paris odyssey

 However, the challenge of toppling one of the top seeds was a task too far for a player who, before Sunday, had earned a grand total of $352,674 prize money after 11 years as a professional.

-A netted backhand ended Safwat’s French Open odyssey but not before he banked the biggest pay cheque of his career — a princely sum of 40,000 euros ($46,600).
+A netted backhand might have ended Safwat’s French Open odyssey but that did nothing to stop him from celebrating the standout moment in his career.

+“When I was young, I was watching (Roger) Federer and Gustavo Kuerten play and I was recording the match,” said Safwat, who had never been inside Philippe Chatrier Court before walking out for his match on Sunday.

+“I was always dreaming to play there.
+And, yeah, it’s a dream come true.
+Definitely this is a milestone in my career.”

 For all the latest Sports News, download Indian Express App